Blouse (song): Critical reception

 For Pitchfork, Quinn Moreland wrote that the song "immediately sets itself apart" from her 2019 album Immunity.
 Of the music, Moreland said that "a hushed acoustic guitar melody is soon joined by gentle orchestral flourishes courtesy of co-producer Jack Antonoff and low-key backing vocals from Lorde".
 Addressing the line "if touch could make them hear, then touch me now", Moreland stated that the encounter was "a devastating prospect — wanting so badly to be genuinely validated that you contemplate compromising part of yourself".
 The review concluded by saying that "'Blouse' is a quiet yet bold leap forward for Clairo, one that puts a spotlight on her skills as a songwriter with remarkable ease".

-Margaret Farrell of Flood compared "Blouse" to Lorde's "Liability", saying that the songs "harness the same urgent closeness".
+Margaret Farrell of Flood Magazine compared "Blouse" to Lorde's "Liability", saying that the songs "harness the same urgent closeness".
 Aside from that, Farrell also noted that "orchestral strings swell around Clairo's bruised words", and that "her vocals get slightly louder" towards the end of the song.